LPD-EPFL-ML/X-MAP/README.md

 				--driver-memory 12g --driver-cores 4 twodomain_demo.py
 ```

-## Advance Usage
+## Advanced Usage
-### Introduce other methodology
+### Use publicly available library with AlterEgos
-Xmap can be easily extend to matrix factorization verision by using built-in MLlib in Spark.
-Please check a simplified example below:
+X-MAP can be easily used with any publicly available library.
+We provide an example below for using Spark's built-in MLlib library with X-MAP.

 ```
 from pyspark.ml.evaluation import RegressionEvaluator